SiliconLabs/peripheral_examples/series2/emu/em23_voltage_scaling/readme.txt

-In this example, the CPU (a) configures the BURTC to request interrupts at 4-second intervals, (b) sets the RAM to power-down all blocks when entering EM2/3 except for the single 16 KB block holding the stack, and (c) enters EM3 with VS2 voltage scaling.
+In this example, the CPU (a) configures the BURTC to request interrupts at 4-second intervals, (b) sets the RAM to power-down all blocks when entering EM2/3 except for the RAM block 0 holding the stack, and (c) enters EM3 with VS2 voltage scaling.
 Upon wake-up, EM23 voltage scaling is switched to VS0, and the device re-enters EM3.
 Toggling between VS2 and VS0 happens every four seconds so that it can observed